Be Curious, Not Judgmental: The Key to a Fuller Life

 Pay Attention to Your Thoughts

-We can better understand and sympathize with people by challenging these biases by reflecting on them.
+We can better understand and sympathize with people by challenging these biases through self-reflection.

 Question Your Assumptions

-One of the best strategies to develop a nonjudgmental mindset is to constantly challenge our presumptions.
-You see, our presumptions frequently serve as the foundation for our rash decisions, causing us to draw conclusions that might not be fully supported by the facts.
+One of the most effective strategies to developing a nonjudgmental mindset is to challenge our presumptions continually.
+You see, our presumptions often serve as the foundation for our impulsive decisions, causing us to draw conclusions that the facts may not fully support.

-These presumptions might distort our views and lead us to harshly judge other people or their situations since they are influenced by our prejudices and experiences.
+These presumptions may distort our views and lead us to harshly judge others or their situations, as our own prejudices and experiences influence our perceptions.

-To make room for empathy and open-mindedness, we must aggressively challenge these presumptions.
+To foster empathy and open-mindedness, we must attack these presumptions.
 The question then becomes, “Are my assumptions based on verifiable facts or influenced by my biases?”

 Recognize Your Biases